-The purpose of District Clinical Services is to reduce the spread of AIDS/STI/TB in the West Central Health District; through education, counseling, testing, partner notification, surveillance, case management, and clinical services.
+District Clinical Services strives to reduce the spread of HIV/STI/TB in the West Central Health District through education, counseling, testing, partner notification, surveillance, case management, clinical services such as PrEP, condom distribution, and Linkage to Care referral resources.
 Primary medical care is provided through the Ryan White Program.

 Prevention Services Program